salesforce/rules_docker_compose_test/README.md

 This bazel ruleset provides a macro so you can run docker-compose tests as bazel test rules.
 See the [examples](./examples) directory for full usage of the `docker_compose_test` rule.

+## Bringing the rule into your Bazel repository

+Check the [latest release](https://github.com/salesforce/rules_docker_compose/releases) for instructions.

 ## How does it work?

 The rule brings up the docker-compose file and validates that the exit code of the test container is `0`.